MicrosoftDocs/win32/desktop-src/gdi/wm-setredraw.md

-﻿---
+---
-Description: 'An application sends the WM\_SETREDRAW message to a window to allow changes in that window to be redrawn or to prevent changes in that window from being redrawn.' ms.assetid: '0085a55e-7bf6-4eb6-a649-832b685db1cc'
+Description: An application sends the WM\_SETREDRAW message to a window to allow changes in that window to be redrawn or to prevent changes in that window from being redrawn. ms.assetid: 0085a55e-7bf6-4eb6-a649-832b685db1cc
-title: 'WM\_SETREDRAW message'
+title: WM\_SETREDRAW message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WM\_SETREDRAW message